 The glass bulb or fusible link in an automatic fire sprinkler system is calibrated to operate at a designated temperature.
 Sprinkler heads are selected and installed taking into consideration the use, location and typical ambient operating temperatures.

-The Standard AS 2118.1 states that the temperature rating chosen shall be not less than 30ºC above the highest anticipated temperature conditions except under specific conditions;
+The Australian Standard AS 2118.1 states that the temperature rating chosen shall be not less than 30ºC above the highest anticipated temperature conditions except under specific conditions;